contactandyc/another-c-library/website/ebook/3-buffer/index.md

 }
 ```

 Most objects and code will manipulate data.
 Buffer isn't an exception.
 It is often the case that I will design software around data.
-The buffer_t structure is the input to all of the functions except buffer_init, which creates it.
-In C, it is common to name a structure <i>name</i>_s and then typedef that to be <i>name</i>_t.  <i>name</i>_s and <i>name</i>_t are the same thing.
-To refer to <i>name</i>_s, you must include the keyword struct before it.
-The <i>name</i>_t doesn't require the struct keyword to precede the name (it doesn't work).
+The buffer\_t structure is the input to all of the functions except buffer\_init, which creates it.
+In C, it is common to name a structure <i>name\_s</i> and then typedef that to be <i>name\_t</i>.  <i>name\_s</i> and <i>name\_t</i> are the same thing.
+To refer to <i>name\_s</i>, you must include the keyword struct before it.
+The <i>name\_t</i> doesn't require the struct keyword to precede the name (it doesn't work).

-The code in buffer.h indicates that the buffer_t is a new type (struct buffer_s) and that the members of buffer_s are hidden.
-By hiding the members of buffer_s in the implementation, one can force users to only work through the interface.
+The code in buffer.h indicates that the buffer\_t is a new type (struct buffer\_s) and that the members of buffer\_s are hidden.
+By hiding the members of buffer\_s in the implementation, one can force users to only work through the interface.
 ```c
 struct buffer_s;
 typedef struct buffer_s buffer_t;
 ```

-The buffer_s structure is defined as follows in buffer.c.  buffer_s maintains both a length and a size (and data).  data is always size bytes in length (+1).  length is the number of bytes that are currently in use by the buffer within data.
+The buffer\_s structure is defined as follows in buffer.c.  buffer\_s maintains both a length and a size (and data).  data is always size bytes in length (+1).  length is the number of bytes that are currently in use by the buffer within data.
 ```c
 struct buffer_s {
   char *data;